Meet Our E-Board

 A Letter From Our President

-After a year in the organization I was encouraged to run for Corresponding Secretary on our Executive Board.
+One semester into the organization I was encouraged to run for Vice President of Risk Management on our Executive Board.
 I was nervous and did not think I would be elected since I was a younger sister.
-However, the sisterhood put their faith in me and elected me to Executive Board 2021.
-Serving on this board made me appreciate all of the hard work that sisters put in, to make the org function and thrive.
-Even when I would pull late nights with the rest of the board figuring out how to lead AOB as we prepared to come back in person, I was still having fun because I was with my sisters.
-After serving the org for a year I knew that I wanted to give back all that I possibly could for the place that has changed my life for the better, and decided to run for President.
-Again, I did not think I would be elected, but the sisterhood put their faith in me once again and elected me President of Alpha Theta Beta.
+However, the sisterhood put their faith in me and elected me to Executive Board 2022.
+Serving on this board made me appreciate the hard work sisters put in to make this organization function and thrive.
+After serving the organization for a year, I knew I wanted to give back all that I possibly could to the place that has felt like my home away from home, so I decided to run for President.
+Again I did not think I would be elected, but the sisterhood put their faith in me a second time and elected me the President of Alpha Theta Beta.